 "The stories are compelling and well-told."
 "A celebration well worth attending."
 "A deeply personal look at what drove (these women) to succeed."
 DC Metro Theatre Arts

 "A slam dunk."
 "Hits the mark."
 "The spirit of each athlete shines out to the audience."
 "RUNNING ON GLASS is a grand slam for fans and athletes of all ages."
 Maryland Theatre Guide

 Nobel Peace Prize winner Liu Xiaobo, released from re-education camp in 1999, struggles with his conscience and tries to find his footing in a quest for freedom of speech and democracy in China.
 Spurred by his encounters with Ding Zilin, founder of the Mothers of Tiananmen, and the Lost Souls of 1989, Liu Xiaobo charts a path of peaceful resistance.
 But, as his wife, poet and artist Liu Xia, discovers, the consequences can be harsh.

-Readings: Urban Stages, NYC, sponsored by the Visual Artists Guild; HBO Play Reading Series of the TV Academy, NYC.
-Workshop: Urban Stages, directed by Keira Loughran, Nov 2015, NYC.
+Readings: Urban Stages, NYC; HBO Play Reading Series of the TV Academy, NYC.
+Workshop: Urban Stages, directed by Keira Loughran, NYC.
+Initiated by the Visual Artists Guild.

 "'Stones of Tiananmen' was so engaging...
 People in the audience were laughing and crying.”
 "The audience applauded with excitement."
 Jing Zhang, Women's Rights in China.